CloudLabs-MOC/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04b-fabric-lake-lab.md

 # Module 04b: Explore data analytics in Microsoft Fabric

 ## Lab scenario
-In this lab you'll explore data ingestion and analytics in a Microsoft Fabric Lakehouse.
+In this lab, you'll explore data ingestion and analytics in a Microsoft Fabric Lakehouse.

 ## Lab Objectives